designstem/projects/triangles/index.md

 ## Simplification of polygons

-~🤔 Looking at these polygons below, **how would you simplify these shapes** *(based on what you know for now about triangles)* to calculate angles, sides, circumference, area, etc .of the polygon?~
+~🤔 Looking at the polygons shown below, **how would you simplify these shapes** *(based on what you already know about triangles)* to calculate the angles, sides, circumference, and area of the polygon?~

 -